- Introduction

 These are wealthy individuals who seek to lend money on mortgages as a source of income.
 These people can either be full-time lenders or have an unrelated job and lend on private loans for additional income.
 These kinds of lenders generally are harder to find since they typically do not widely advertise.
 These lenders also have fewer costs and expenses than larger and more organized private lenders.

-Syndicated Lenders
+Syndicated lenders

 Mortgage Investment Corporations (MICs)